johanodell/eda-ocp-virt/README.md

 in a specific namespace (as a result of a git push/merge).
-It will tell Ansible to execute a job.That job will be executed against all hosts in the group label_app_techupdate which will be created by the kubevirt_inventory_plugin which is configured to create groups based on labels for example.
+It will tell Ansible to execute a job.That job will be executed against all hosts in the group label_app_techupdate which will be created by the kubevirt_inventory_plugin.
+It is configured to create groups based on labels for example.

 Technologies used: